• Skip to primary navigation

 Trouble-shooting in an Indoor Edible Window Garden

 It is tempting to plant many plants in one pot to get more out of it.
-Truth is, you usually will get less.
+Truth is, you will usually get less.
 Plants can become root bound very quickly and also start to compete for light.

 Flowers but no fruit